-At the start of the process, van Deventer reached out to Anchien Troskie to discuss his intention to adapt her story for screen, but initially sensed that she was not completely comfortable with the idea.
+At the start of the process, van Deventer reached out to Anchien Troskie to discuss his intention to adapt her story for film but initially sensed that she was not completely comfortable with the idea.
 “I completely understood her reservations”, recalls van Deventer.
 “There is a certain sanctity to a story such as this because you are dealing with the violent reality of someone’s life and, in the wrong hands, with the wrong intentions, further damage could be done”.
-He realised that the only way to allay Anchien’s fears would be to meet with a face to face.
+He realised that the only way to allay Anchien’s fears would be to meet face to face.

 “During our discussion around her kitchen table that Saturday morning, she told us things that totally changed our direction and ultimately made for a better screenplay and film”, comments van Deventer.
-“It was also rewarding to see how, after this get together, she began to accept us and trust us with her story”.
+“It was also rewarding to see how, after this get-together, she began to accept us and trust us with her story”.

-When work started on the film, van Deventer impressed upon everyone involved the importance of honesty and sensitivity in tackling the story.
+When work started on the film, van Deventer impressed upon everyone involved the importance of honesty and sensitivity in tackling the story

 “This is not just Anchien’s story, but also the story of countless young girls and boys in South Africa and beyond.
 I knew that if we told the story correctly, Dis ek, Anna had the potential to make a difference in the lives of all these people”.